 This document is intended for general informational purposes only.
 The contents may be subject to updating without prior notification.
 No part of this document may be reproduced or transmitted in any form without the prior written permission of INSA Lyon.
 All content including text, pictures, software and any other materials created by INSA Lyon are reserved.

-If you have any questions about the INNOV@INSA program, please do not hesitate to contact Sophie BAUMANN - Coordinator for the program - innov-may@insa-lyon.fr
+If you have any questions about the INNOV@INSA program, please do not hesitate to contact the Short Programs Team at: innov-may@insa-lyon.fr